Guidelines for making an application

 Curriculum vitae (CV)

-The applicant must attach a CV from all individuals that would be receiving a working grant or individuals doing salaried work in the project if their contribution to the project is essential.
+The applicant must attach or link a CV from all individuals that would be receiving a working grant or individuals doing salaried work in the project if their contribution to the project is essential.

 The purpose of the CV is to provide a concise overview of the applicant’s education and experience.
-It should include work experience, previous research, previously received grants, key publications, presentations given and teaching experience.
+It should include work experience, previous research, previously received grants, key publications, and/or other outputs and teaching experience.
 It is especially important to include information of particular relevance to the project for which Kone Foundation funding is being sought.
 A researcher’s CV can be based on the template provided by the Finnish Advisory Board of Research Integrity.
 The CV should not exceed four pages.
 Please do not attach a separate publications list.
-The CV can also be a link to an online CV.
+Online CVs can be used.

 Budget

-If a personal monthly grant alone is required to implement the project, there is no need to attach a budget to the application form.
+If only a personal monthly grant is required to implement the project, there is no need to attach a budget to the application form.

 If the applied funding is a part of a larger project with several funders, please attach the project’s total budget to the application.

 In the budget, please indicate any overhead, if required by the research institution.
 Use the field ‘Other expenses’ on the online application form.
-Please note that Kone Foundation does not award more than a 15% overhead, and overheads are only counted as ‘other’ expenses, not as personal monthly grants.
+Please note that Kone Foundation usually does not award more than a 15% overhead, and overheads are only counted for the ‘other’ expenses, not for the personal monthly grants.

 See a sample budget